The NHS and care workers who have died during the coronavirus pandemic

 It is likely to be still lower than the true number of workers who have died, as the names of some victims will not yet be in the public domain.

-Known as Kumar to his colleagues, Mr Pavithran was a staff nurse at Pilgrim Hospital, Boston, where he was “very well-liked” according to a spokesman for his workplace, and died on April 27 having contracted Covid-19.
+Known as Kumar to his colleagues, Mr Pavithran was a staff nurse at Pilgrim Hospital, Boston, where he was “very well-liked” according to a spokesman for his workplace.
+He died on April 27 having contracted Covid-19.

 Mr Sana, 40, fell ill with Covid-19 while working at a private hospital which cares for people with neurodegenerative diseases in Newport, South Wales.
 He died on April 26.